-- Completion of AECC, Boscombe CT and ultrasound room build in order to deliver an increase in capacity. - Provision of additional Echocardiograms, MRI and familial health breast surveillance capacity at Poole. - Provision of additional fibroscan capacity at the Outpatient Assessment Unit, Poole. - Completion of an endoscopy modular build at Poole by 2025. - Roll out of tele-dermatology pre and post referral pathways across all CDC sites.
+- Completion of AECC, Boscombe CT and ultrasound room build by July 2024 in order to deliver an increase in capacity. - Provision of additional Echocardiograms, MRI and familial health breast surveillance capacity at Poole. - Provision of additional fibroscan capacity at the Outpatient Assessment Unit, Poole.

+- Completion of an endoscopy modular build at Poole by 2025. - Roll out of teledermatology pre and post referral pathways across all CDC sites